 The Orbital ATK Cygnus spacecraft, launched on November 12, has just reached the International Space Station and was captured by Canadarm2 robotic arm.
 Astronaut Paolo Nespoli, assisted by his colleague Randy Bresnik, will soon begin the slow maneuver to move the Cygnus until it docks with the Station’s Harmony node after about two hours.

 Blogs about Space Stations

-A little while ago the SpaceX Dragon spacecraft was captured by the robotic arm Canadarm2 on the International Space Station.
-Thomas Pesquet, assisted by his colleague Shane Kimbrough, managed the operation then started moving the Dragon to the berthing point at the Harmony module.
-The cargo spacecraft blasted off last Sunday.
+A little while ago the SpaceX Dragon spacecraft was captured by the Canadarm2 robotic arm on the International Space Station.
+Jack Fischer, assisted by his colleague Paolo Nespoli, managed the operation then started moving the Dragon to the berthing point at the Harmony module.
+The cargo spacecraft blasted off last Monday.